-Additional costs: During the application process students must pay for their state mandated medical clearance and drug screening (About $108.00).
-The state mandated psychological testing about ($100.00) and the state mandated background check is about ($40.00).
+Additional costs: During the application process students must pay for their state mandated medical clearance and drug screening (About $121.00).
+The state mandated psychological testing about ($300.00) and the state mandated background check is about ($40.00).
 A driving record ($4.00).
-The cost for the psychological is payable to the Academy, but the medical/drug screen and the background check are payable to the facilities performing the service.
+The cost for the medical/drug screen and the background check are payable to the facilities performing the service.

 Do I have to pay the entire cost up front?

 A student is required to pay for the medical/drug screen, the psychological test, background check and a type 1 status record, during the application process.

-For Tuition: Credit card payments, cashier's or personal checks or money orders are accepted (no cash is accepted) and students will be given instructions on how to pay by credit card when they receive their acceptance letter.
+For Tuition: Credit card payments, cashier's or personal checks or money orders are accepted (no cash is accepted) and students will be given instructions on how to pay by the method of their choosing when they receive their acceptance letter.
 A copy of the confirmed payment will need to be brought to the class facilitator to show proof of payment.
 Although students are permitted to prepay for everything up front, a student may opt for our installment, which has no interest rate or fee to participate.
-Beginning with the 2023 Bravo Class and forward, the plan calls for a payment of $1,450.00 to be paid on Orientation Day of the course, a second payment of $1,450.00 is due by mid-term exam.
+Beginning with the 2023 Bravo Class and forward, the plan calls for a payment of $1,750.00 to be paid on Orientation Day of the course, a second payment of $1,750.00 is due by mid-term exam.

 Does the Academy offer any financial assistance?